dongeronimo/directx12/readme.md

 8) generate directx-headers project
 9) open directx-headers project, run ALL_BUILD, close, then open VS again as elevated user, and run INSTALL
 10) open MyDirectx12.sln visual studio 2024
-11) build both debug and release but run neither, because the assets won't be available
+11) build debug but don't run, because the assets won't be available
 12) run symbolic_links.bat as admin
 13) now you can run

+Remember that if you want a build release you have to build assimp and directxheaders as release because they need the .libs Also, remember to copy the assimp dlls from it's install folder in program files to the same folder that the .exes are.

 ## Projects
 - Common: code that's shared between the projects